UswaAbid/PHP-Tutorials/README.md

-# PHP Tutorials:
+# PHP Programming:

-Welcome to the PHP Tutorials repository!
-This collection is designed to help beginners and intermediate learners master PHP programming.
+Welcome to the PHP Tutorials repository!<br>
+Each tutorial provides clear, step-by-step instructions and practical examples to guide you through the fundamentals of PHP.

 ## Contributing: